-Banana Cupcakes with Chocolate Buttercream Frosting are what you make with bananas browning on the counter and a bag of chocolate in your pantry just screaming to be used.
+Banana Cupcakes with espresso chocolate frosting are what you make with bananas browning on the counter and a bag of chocolate in your pantry just screaming to be used.
 These fluffy cupcakes with chunks of banana, topped with rich chocolate espresso frosting that tastes like a mini banana split!

 Tips for Banana Cupcakes